TAUCollerLab/Fusion/README.md

 # About the project

-Fusion is part of an ongoing project to study human-machine reciprocal learning.
-Fusion is a software system designed to support Human-Machine reciprocal learning configured for text classification tasks.
-Some aspects of the project's work have been published ([CSCW 2021 paper](https://doi.org/10.1145/3479587)).
+Fusion is a software system designed to facilitate Reciprocal Human-Machine Learning (RHML), specifically tailored for text classification tasks.
+This innovative platform enables a symbiotic relationship between humans and machines, allowing each to learn from the other to improve overall performance and accuracy in classifying texts.
+The project's work have been published ([CSCW 2021 paper](https://doi.org/10.1145/3479587), [Management Science 2023](https://pubsonline.informs.org/doi/full/10.1287/mnsc.2022.03518)).

 ## Fusion Development Requirements